What is Osteopathy?

 Osteopathy was developed on the principal that the body has an innate capacity to repair itself under the correct conditions.
 It is a type of ‘hands-on’ or manual medicine that seeks to restore the body to a state where this healing mechanism can be allowed to work.
-This is achieved by removing restrictions to movement, improving circulation of blood and lymphatic fluid and by addressing any lifestyle factors\postural problems that may be preventing recovery.
+This is achieved by removing restrictions to movement, improving circulation of blood and lymphatic fluid and by addressing any lifestyle factors or postural problems that may be preventing recovery.

 Many different techniques are used to achieve this including massage, stretching, gentle joint movement and also short fast joint movement that often results in a ‘popping’ sound as the joint releases.